warbacon/zunder-zsh/README.md

 *"It's fast, really, really fast!
 Just get rid of Oh My Zsh already..."*

-This is a simple bash script that configures zsh the way it should work out of the box.
+Zunder is a simple bash script that configures zsh the way it should work out of the box.
 It is build on top of Zinit and Powerlevel10k prompt, so it's insanely fast.

 ![example](images/example.png)